 International agreement to harmonise the requirements for the protection of industrial property as well as the claims to and the rights derived from IP titles.
 The Paris Convention provides for a priority period of 12 months from the date of filing for patent applications, and of 6 months for trade mark applications.
 The Patent Cooperation Treaty and the Madrid Agreement Concerning the International Registration of Marks are among the treaties adopted within the framework of the Paris Convention.

 A patent confers to its owner the exclusive right to make commercial use of his technical invention for a limited period of time (industrial property right).

 Patent claims are a text portion of the application.
 The applicant defines in the claims what he wishes to seek protection for.
 The patent claims determine the scope of protection of a patent.
 The description and the drawings, which are also part of the application, can be used for interpreting the patent claims.

 The international Patent Cooperation Treaty provides for a centralised application and search procedure.
 The national offices are competent for examination and grant.
 By filing a single international patent application, applicants can request patent protection in any number of PCT contracting states at once.

 The patent owner can exploit his patent, among other things, by utilising it himself, by granting licences or by selling the patent.

-A patent family is a group of patent applications and patent grants as well as of utility models which are all directly or indirectly related to each other by way of a common priority.
+A patent family is a group of patent applications and patent grants as well as of utility models which are all related to each other by way of a common priority.

 In our DEPATISnet database you can conduct a free search for members of existing patent families.
 More information on this subject is available at DEPATISnet > Help > Search Modes > Patent family search